bjray/fitlog/README.md

 1. If you know me, just ping me on Facebook and I'll add you as a developer to my fitlog app and then you should be good to go.

 2. If you don't know me, you will need to setup your own Parse account and Facebook app.
-..1.
-Parse has some basic instructions [here](https://parse.com/tutorials/integrating-facebook-in-ios).
+  1. Parse has some basic instructions [here](https://parse.com/tutorials/integrating-facebook-in-ios).
-..2.
-Once that is complete, be sure to add your Parse app id and client key to `PF_APP_ID` and `PF_CLIENT_KEY` respectively in AppDelegate.m.
+  2. Once that is complete, be sure to add your Parse app id and client key to `PF_APP_ID` and `PF_CLIENT_KEY` respectively in AppDelegate.m.
-..3.
-In the fitlog-info.plist file, add a key, `FacebookAppID`, and it's value as well as a key, `URL types` that contains the following structure:
+  3. In the fitlog-info.plist file, add a key, `FacebookAppID`, and it's value as well as a key, `URL types` that contains the following structure:
-...`<array>
+   `<array>
 	<dict>
 		<key>CFBundleURLSchemes</key>
 		<array>